 Public Indecency is charged in many different situations.
 Public displays of affection between couples, pranks such as mooning passing cars or streaking across football fields, are also considered to be Public Indecency.
 Urinating in public is also a common reason people are charged with this crime.

-a Public Place
+- Urinating in a Public Place

 What is the Sentence for Public Indecency?